Kraks/diamond-lang/README.md

 # The Diamond Language

-This is the accompanying artifact for submission #73 ``Polymorphic Reachability
+This is the accompanying artifact for submission #73 __Polymorphic Reachability
-Types: Tracking Freshness, Aliasing, and Separation in Higher-Order Polymorphic Programs''.
+Types: Tracking Freshness, Aliasing, and Separation in Higher-Order Polymorphic Programs__.

 In this artifact, we provide an implementation of the polymorphic reachability type system, dubbed the Diamond language (since our freshness marker is the diamond shape).
+We also provide checked, executable examples demonstrated in the paper.

 ## Get Started